HyperviewHQ/hyperview_docs/documentation/assettracker/topics/moving-and-deleting-modules.rst

 =======================
 Under certain circumstances AssetTracker will fail to move an asset into the intended rack U. This could be due to:

-* The asset tag is placed in the wrong slot on the AssetTracker module, or the wrong module.
+* The asset tag is placed in the wrong slot on the AssetTracker module or the wrong module.
 * The model information for the incoming asset, the existing asset, or both is incorrect.
 * An untagged asset already exists in the target position.